 Ubuntu 18.04 LTS, 16.04 LTS, and Debian 9

 sudo zypper install libhiredis0_13

 To monitor Redis, perform the following actions on your VM instance after installing the monitoring agent:

 Install the Redis configuration file, redis.conf, by running the following command:

-If you are using a nonstandard host or port for Redis, as root, edit
+If your Redis instance is password-protected, or if you are using a nonstandard host or port for Redis, as root, edit

 redis.confby following the instructions at the top of the file.